 18.16.120 Application fee.
-All applications for permits or actions by the county shall be a All applications for permits or actions by the county shall be accompanied by a filing fee in an amount established by county resolution, per KCC 21.10.010 .
-An application fee per the Kitsap County Development Permi , , , , , , , , , , , , , , , , , , , shall be submitted to the department of community develop ment.
+All applications for permits or actions by the county shall be a accompanied by a filing fee in an amount established by county resolution, per KCC 21.10.010 .
+An application fee per the Kitsap County Development Permi shall be submitted to the department of community develop ment.
 18.16.130 Review by director.
-This section, like earlier existing (a) The director shall consider the following to assure- sections, speaks to requirements the application meets the guideline of WAC 222 20 040: that are outlined in KCC Chapter (1) Zoning, Title 17 Kitsap County Code; 21.04 Land Use and Development Procedures; Project Permit (2) Comprehensive Plan and subarea plans; Application Procedures and specifically KCC 21.04.020 (3) Shoreline Management Master Program, Title 22 Kitsap County Code; Applicability.
-Since permit applications of KCC Title 18 (4) Flood Hazard Areas, Title 15 Kitsap County Code; Environment are subject to Title 21, this language is not needed here.
-(5) Environment, Title 18 Kitsap County Code; (6) Critical Areas Ordinance, Title 19 Kitsap County Code; (7) Storm Water Drainage, Title 12 Kitsap County- Code; (8) Construction of Approaches to County Roads, Chapter 11.24 Kitsap County Code; (9) Location and design of roads; (10) Other applicable ordinances and regulations. (b) The director shall determine if the application conforms to the requirements of this chapter. (c) If the director approves of the timber harvest- permit or conversion option harvest plan, he or she shall- signify his or her approval by providing a letter to the owner within thirty calendar days of the application- submittal. (d) If the director disapproves or finds the application- incomplete, he or she shall provide a written explanation- thereof within 30 calendar days of the application- submittal to the owner.
+This section, like earlier existing (a) The director shall consider the following to assure- sections, speaks to requirements the application meets the guideline of WAC 222 20 040: that are outlined in KCC Chapter (1) Zoning, Title 17 Kitsap County Code; 21.04 Land Use and Development Procedures; Project Permit (2) Comprehensive Plan and subarea plans; Application Procedures and specifically KCC 21.04.020 (3) Shoreline Management Master Program, Title- 22 Kitsap County Code; Applicability.
+Since permit applications of KCC Title 18 22 Risup county couc, Environment are subject to Title (4) Flood Hazard Areas, Title 15 Kitsap County- Code; 21, this language is not needed here.
+(5) Environment, Title 18 Kitsap County Code; (6) Critical Areas Ordinance, Title 19 Kitsap County Code; (7) Storm Water Drainage, Title 12 Kitsap County- Code; (8) Construction of Approaches to County Roads, Chapter 11.24 Kitsap County Code; (9) Location and design of roads; (10) Other applicable ordinances and regulations. (b) The director shall determine if the application- conforms to the requirements of this chapter. (c) If the director approves of the timber harvest- permit or conversion option harvest plan, he or she shall- signify his or her approval by providing a letter to the- owner within thirty calendar days of the application- submittal. (d) If the director disapproves or finds the application- incomplete, he or she shall provide a written explanation- thereof within 30 calendar days of the application- submittal to the owner.